kkjasoncheung/CSCB58_BlackJack/README.md

 2. Roulette Even Odd: Guessing whether a number is even or odd.
 3. Black Jack: Typical Black Jack in the casino.
 4. Slots: Given 2 columns of the slot, try and match the 2 numbers to be the same.
+5. 1v1: Trying getting a higher number than your opponent.